Tutorial: Deploy and review the continuous patient monitoring application template

 An active Azure subscription.
 If you don't have an Azure subscription, create a free account before you begin.

-To learn more, see Create an IoT Central application.
+To learn more, see Create an Azure IoT Central application.

 Walk through the application